avinashvermaaa/CP/README.md

 # Condition Check :-
 ```
   check -->    Whether testcase is present or not
   check -->    YES Yes yes NO No no

-  check -->    Range of vars.  int or long int
+  check -->    Range of variables int, long long int ,vector_size and all
   check -->    Codition of ( overflow and underflow )
   check -->    Boundary conditions
 ```